Liberal Arts – Music Transfer

 Scholarships: There are scholarships available for students specifically in the performing arts.
 The Fine and Performing Arts Scholarships, Ira and Doris Larson Fine Arts Endowed Scholarship, Doren Kuster Memorial Endowed Scholarship, Howard Ellson Memorial Endowed Scholarship, Ted and Lillian Feder Endowed Scholarship, and the West Music and West Family Music Education Endowed Scholarship are all available to Music students.
 For more information and application materials please click here.

 Transfer Plan: To transfer to a four-year college or university and major in Music there, complete the Kirkwood Liberal Arts A.A. degree.
-Fulfilling electives with credits in music history, music theory, applied lessons, audio production, song writing, and participation in any of the numerous ensembles provides opportunities to explore the discipline of Music, build your resume and prepare to transfer.
+Fulfilling electives with credits in music history, music theory, and applied lessons, and participation in any of the numerous ensembles provides opportunities to explore the discipline of Music, build your resume and prepare to transfer.
 For a specific music course progression click here.
 To view the Associate of Arts degree plan, click here.

 For more information contact: